#strongwomen #writer #author #entrepreneur #blog #blogger #canadian #alberta #kingdom #faith #waxflowers

 Finally, the silence is too much for him, apparently.
 Cautious, timid, his feet come into sight on the floor directly in front of me.
 His hand, shaking slightly, comes up to rest on the ribbon that loops around my waist, holding the blue dress together.

 “Winter,” he says again, and I try to stay strong.

 I pray as hard as I can.
 We had been over this many times, God and I, and always the answer was the same.
 But sometimes the answer just feels wrong.
 There must be some mistake, I tell God.
 Surely, all this oncoming pain is not what You want for me.
 For him.
 For all of us.

-Ev sighs, and pulls me in a closer until he’s holding me.
-We stand there, him stroking me, saying nothing.
+Ev sighs, and pulls me closer until he’s holding me.
+We stand there, while he strokes me, saying nothing.
 I close my eyes.